jrturton/Seuss/0-For-Instructor/3-Lab.markdown

 Try to find the problem without changing any of the code!

-Add a symbolic breakpoint on `-[UITextField setText:]` and look at the backtrace Add a logging breakpoint to the `configureCell` closure to see what value is being set:
+Add a symbolic breakpoint on `-[UITextField setText:]` and look at the backtrace Add a breakpoint to the `configureCell` closure to see what value is being set.
+Make the breakpoint continue after execution and add the following debugger action:

 ```
 po "\(book.title) : \(book.review)"
 ```

+You may want to disable the `setText` breakpoint after this point!

 Add a breakpoint on `textFieldDidEndEditing` in **BooksTableViewController.swift** - this is where the review data is added to the model